codecoolmark/human-genome-atlas/README.md

 The project structure is similar to the codecool series project.

 Example tasks for a PA are contained the pa-demo-tasks folder.
-For each task there is a example solution that is saved in a branch.
+For each task there is an example solution that is saved in a branch.

 Getting Started
 ===============